 As your attorney, we help you calculate exactly what your family is entitled to earn, and make sure you receive it without delay or denial.

-Who Qualifies for Workers’ Compensation Death Benefits?
+Who Qualifies for Workman's Comp Death Benefits?

 Total Dependents